Johannes1125/Agrireach/CHAT_IMPLEMENTATION.md

 1. Create a Pusher account at [pusher.com](https://pusher.com)
 2. Create a new app in your Pusher dashboard
-3. Copy the credentials to your environment variablesqweqweqewqwe
+3. Copy the credentials to your environment variables
 4. Enable private channels in your Pusher app settings

 ### 3. Database Models